-- 13.2.3.
-Support opportunities for participation in all aspects of the sport.
-Treat each person as an individual - 13.2.4.
+- 13.2.4.
 Display control and courtesy to all involved with the sport - 13.2.5.
 Respect the rights and worth of every person regardless of their gender, ability, cultural background or religion - 13.2.6.
 Respect the decisions of officials, facilitators and administrators in the conduct of the sport - 13.2.7.
 Wherever practical, avoid unaccompanied and unobserved one-on-one activity (when in a supervisory capacity or where a power imbalance will exist) with people under the age of 18 years - 13.2.8.
 Adopt appropriate and responsible behaviour in all interactions with riders and horses - 13.2.9.
 Adopt responsible behaviour in relation to alcohol and other drugs - 13.2.10.
 Act with integrity and objectivity, and accept responsibility for your decisions and actions - 13.2.11.
 Ensure your decisions and actions contribute to a safe environment - 13.2.12.
 Ensure your decisions and actions contribute to a harassment free environment - 13.2.13.
 Do not tolerate harmful or abusive behaviour - 13.2.14.
 Place the safety and welfare of the athletes above all else - 13.2.15.
 Any physical contact with a person should be appropriate to the situation and necessary for the person's skill development - 13.2.16.
 Be honest and do not allow your qualifications to be misrepresented